 Below the densely forested slopes of the Appalachian Mountains in southern West Virginia is a layer cake of thin coal seams.
 To uncover this coal profitably, mining companies engineer large—sometimes very large—surface mines.
 This time-series of images of a surface mine in Boone County, West Virginia, illustrates why this controversial mining method is also called “mountaintop removal.”

-Based on data from the Landsat 5 and Landsat 7 satellites, these natural-color (photo-like) images document the growth of the Hobet mine as it moves from ridge to ridge between 1984 to 2013.
+Based on data from Landsat 5, 7, and 8, these natural-color images document the growth of the Hobet mine as it moves from ridge to ridge between 1984 to 2015.
 The natural landscape of the area is dark green forested mountains, creased by streams and indented by hollows.
 The active mining areas appear off-white, while areas being reclaimed with vegetation appear light green.
 A pipeline roughly bisects the images from north to south.
 The town of Madison, lower right, lies along the banks of the Coal River.

 In 1984, the mining operation is limited to a relatively small area west of the Coal River.
 The mine first expands along mountaintops to the southwest, tracing an oak-leaf-shaped outline around the hollows of Big Horse Creek and continuing in an unbroken line across the ridges to the southwest.
 Between 1991 and 1992, the mine moves north, and the impact of one of the most controversial aspects of mountaintop mining—rock and earth dams called valley fills—becomes evident.